-The ABS is Australia’s official statistical agency.
-It provides statistics on a wide range of economic, environmental and social matters, covering government, business and the community in general.
-Its outcome is: informed decisions, research and discussion within governments and the community by leading the collection, analysis and provision of high quality, objective and relevant statistical information.
+The Australian Bureau of Statistics is Australia’s official statistical entity.
+It provides statistics on a wide range of economic, environmental, population and social matters, covering government, business and the community in general.
+Its outcome is: decisions on important matters made by Governments, business and the broader community are informed by objective, relevant and trusted official statistics produced through the collection and integration of data, its analysis, and the provision of statistical information.

 Australian Competition and Consumer Commission

-The ACCC is an independent statutory authority which administers the Competition and Consumer Act 2010 and performs functions under other Commonwealth legislation and State and Territory Competition Policy Reform Acts.
+The Australian Competition and Consumer Commission is an independent statutory authority which administers the Competition and Consumer Act 2010 and performs functions under other Commonwealth legislation and State and Territory Competition Policy Reform Acts.
 Its outcome is: lawful competition, consumer protection, and regulated national infrastructure markets and services through regulation, including enforcement, education, price monitoring and determining the terms of access to infrastructure services.

 Australian Office of Financial Management